 Key takeaways:

 The best way to protect yourself and those around you from COVID-19 is by getting vaccinated.
-But COVID vaccine recommendations can change over time, so ask a healthcare professional about when you should receive your next dose.
+But COVID vaccine recommendations change over time, so ask a healthcare professional about if and when you should receive your next dose.

 After vaccination, you may experience side effects — like headache, injection site pain, and muscle aches — but these are typically mild and go away after a few days.

-Currently, three COVID-19 vaccines are available for use in the U.S. — Pfizer, Moderna, and Novavax.
+Currently, three COVID-19 vaccines are available for use in the U.S. — Pfizer (Comirnaty), Moderna (Spikevax), and Novavax (Nuvaxovid).
+The FDA also recently approved a fourth option, called mNEXSPIKE, from Moderna.
 They’re helpful tools for preventing severe illness, hospitalization, and death from COVID.
 The Johnson & Johnson COVID vaccine is no longer authorized for use.

 As the virus that causes COVID continues to spread and mutate (change), the best way to protect yourself and those around you is to get vaccinated.
 And if you have questions or concerns about the COVID vaccines, it’s important that you get the facts to help you make the best decision.